 During his time with SS&E Pych led the organization’s efforts to expand its footprint in South Texas.
 In 2002 he negotiated the purchase of an American Hockey League (AHL) affiliate and in the summer of 2007 led the negotiations to purchase the NBA G League team in Austin, the Austin Spurs (formerly Austin Toros).
 Pych oversaw the process to bring professional soccer to San Antonio as SS&E was successfully awarded a USL expansion franchise in December 2015 and launched San Antonio FC, which began play in April 2016.

 Pych currently serves as an alternate governor on the NBA Board of Governors.
 He’s an ongoing member and past chairman of the AHL Executive Committee as well as a member of the AHL Board of Governors.

-He serves on various boards including the NBA Board of Governors, AHL Executive Committee, AHL Board of Governors and previously served on the Board of Directors of the San Antonio Sports Foundation (dating back to 1989).
-He was part of the team that brought major sporting events to San Antonio, including the U.S. Olympic Festival in 1993, the 1995 National Senior Olympics, the 2002 NCAA Women’s Final Four and the 1998, 2004, and 2008 NCAA Men’s Final Four.
-He has also served on the Executive Committee and Vice Chair of the Board of Trustees of VIA Metropolitan Transit.
+An active member in the San Antonio community, Pych is a past member of the Board of Directors of the San Antonio Sports Foundation dating back to 1989 and was part of the team that brought major sporting events to San Antonio, including the U.S. Olympic Festival in 1993, the 1995 National Senior Olympics, the 2002 NCAA Women’s Final Four and the 1998, 2004, and 2008 NCAA Men’s Final Four.
+He’s served on the Executive Committee and was Vice Chair of the Board of Trustees of VIA Metropolitan Transit.